-Hoskison were motorcycles produced from 1919 to 1922.
-The company was firstly called the Hoskison Manufacturing Co of Digbeth, Birmingham, before changing to Hoskison Motors of Lozell's Road, Birmingham.
+Hoskison motorcycles were produced from 1919 to 1922.
+The company was initially named called the Hoskison Manufacturing Co of Digbeth, Birmingham, before changing to Hoskison Motors of Lozell's Road, Birmingham.

 1920 Throughout that year the company kept to their one-model strategy.